YassinAJDI/android-nanodegree-projects/README.md

 *#UI #Material Design #Shared Element Transitions #ViewPager*

  A mock RSS feed reader featuring banner photos and headlines.
-Material Design + Shared Element Transitions with ViewPager and Fragments + WindowInsets .
+In this project, you will redesign an app to follow the Material Design guidelines and translate a set of static design mocks to a living and breathing app.

  <img align="left" src="https://raw.githubusercontent.com/YassinAJDI/XYZReader/master/screenshots/screenshot_1.jpg" width="25%" />
  <img align="left" src="https://raw.githubusercontent.com/YassinAJDI/XYZReader/master/screenshots/screenshot_2.jpg" width="25%" />